-Saag Paneer is my absolute favorite dish.
-My typical order in an Indian restaurant: Keema Naan (lamb stuffed naan), Saag Paneer and Chai tea.
+My typical order at an Indian restaurant would be Keema Naan (lamb stuffed naan), Saag Paneer and Chai tea.
 I can tell how good an indian restaurant is by it’s Saag Paneer as I can tell a good thai restaurant by it’s green curry.
-Weird, huh? haha!
-That’s just me.
-India is one of the places I would like to go.
-Sometimes I find myself glued to a bollywood dance movie and just admire how pretty they are, how fabulous their makeups and costumes are.
+Sometimes I find myself glued to a bollywood dance movie and admire how pretty they are, how fabulous their makeups and costumes are.
 Someday, I will go find my Saag Paneer guru in India.
 But till then, I will have to find enlightenment in my own kitchen.

 1 lb spinach (wilted, drained and chopped) (save the spinach juice!) (sometimes I add some kales too)